fewnew/art74-fall2019/projects/project3/gerardo_cruz_project3.md

 www.pexels.com

 Description:
-A man having a wild dream while listening to ambient music, and then the dream ends because of the alarm clock going off.
+A man having a wild dream while listening to ambient music, the sounds lead the dream along, and then the dream ends because of the alarm clock going off.

 Link:
 https://vimeo.com/378683225